Ozone therapy is the most useful adjunctive, and in some cases, primary treatment for patients with lyme disease that I have found.

 It turns out however, that vaccines given during an illness can be curative also.
 The most likely explanation is that vaccines present infectious "antigens" in a slightly different form from the natural infection.
 A slightly different stimulation could mount a different, possibly more effective immune response.
 Another possibility is that different routes of administration (eg injection into the muscle) other groups of immune tissue become active and thus immune cells can bypass blockades that might be present in the natural infection.

-Ozone therapy introduces foreign lyme antigens from the blood (especially when combined with antibiotics that increases kill rate) into foreign sites such as the muscle and the fat, activating different immune sites.
+In the case of chronic infections, ozone therapy theoretically introduces foreign lyme antigens from the blood into foreign sites such as the muscle and the fat, activating different immune sites (minor autohemotherapy.)
 The immune stimulation is aided by inflammation from the blood now outside of the blood vessel, fats in the blood, and of course by the ozone.

 To follow the immune system, the CD57 subset of natural killer cells of the immune system can be quantified.
 In lyme it is often low, with very sick patients being below 20, and average 40-60.
-When patients feel well, we can stop antibiotic treatment if the count is around 120.
+Of note, there is newer research that shows CD57 can be associated with infections other than lyme, and also research showing CD57 may be more if an immunoregulatory cell and not directly associated with infection.

-The brain fog, fatigue, and joint pain of chronic lyme disease often has a rapid response to ozone therapy.
-It is such that it can even be used when patients are having Herxheimer die off reactions with antibiotic therapy.
+Ozone therapy may be recommended for patients with brain fog, fatigue and joint pain.
+It also may be recommended when patients are having Herxheimer die off reactions with antibiotic therapy.
 Chronic infections typically increase inflammation in the blood, increasing the thickness and viscosity of the blood.
-Furthermore, lyme can form biofilm which makes circulation even worse.

-Ozone therapy creates peroxides, that when reinfused intravenously helps to break down biofilm.
-The mild stress on red blood cells helps them to increase their glutathione, and helps them to unload oxygen to the tissues.
+The mild stress of ozone on red blood cells helps them to increase their glutathione, and helps them to unload oxygen to the tissues.
+A course of ozone therapy is typically done twice a week for 3-6 weeks, and then sometimes maintained at every 2-4 weeks until well, or stopped in other cases.

 3) Ozone therapy protects the liver